14-year-old charged with killing sister in Lancaster County

-LANCASTER COUNTY, Pa. — A 14-year-old Manheim Township girl is charged with kill her older sister in their family home early Monday morning.
+LANCASTER COUNTY, Pa. — A 14-year-old Manheim Township girl is charged with killing her older sister in their family home early Monday morning.

 Claire Miller, 14, is facing Criminal Homicide charges as an adult for her role in the incident.

+Upon arrival around 1:13 a.m., police were met by Claire Miller, who was standing in front of the residence.

+According to the criminal complaint, Miller was repeatedly saying, "I stabbed my sister," and police observed what appeared to be blood on the snow near the driveway of the residence.

-Upon arrival, police were met by Claire Miller who directed them to a bedroom where they found Helen Miller, 19, with a stab wound to her neck.
+Police were directed to a bedroom where they found Helen Miller, 19, with a large knife in her neck, just above her chest.

+According to the criminal complaint, Helen Miller was lying on her back with her hands up near her head.

 Police and EMS personnel attempted lifesaving measures that were unsuccessful.